RekerLab/TuNa-AI/README.md

 ## Descriptions of folders and files
 ### data
 The available data sources include:
+* Historical drug-excipient nanoparticle data
+* High-throughput screening data with various drug/excipient molar ratios
-* Experimental data of DLS measurement
+* Structure information of investigated chemicals
-* Pre-calculated molecule features

 ### code
-* This folder includes core functions that underlie the analysis pipeline and executable examples for users to run.
+This folder includes core functions that underlie the analysis pipeline and executable examples for users to run:
+* Retrospective evaluation of machine learning and deep learning
+* Prospective prediction of new compounds and pairs